 (Church restoration project.
 Photo above is the “before” and photo below is the “after!”)

-The landowners are based in the DC area, but the farm has been their refuge during the pandemic.
+The farm has been their refuge during the pandemic.
 “We feel immensely grateful to have access to this beautiful property that allows us to continue enjoying our outdoor passions while isolating from others,” shared Avery Ouellette and Dan Glasson.
 “Watching the daily rhythms of nature and spending time each day working on projects to preserve the unique features on this property have given us a much-needed respite.”

 Working on the conservation easement during this time period also allowed Mark, Avery, and Dan to look beyond the daily challenges of COVID-19 and think about their future legacy.
 This was particularly important given that Mark was diagnosed with cancer in the Spring.
 “We can’t thank Amy Cimarolli and WVLT enough for their thoughtfulness and dedication in helping us realize our shared conservation goals.
 We are also so grateful for the support of Severn Bank and their willingness to work with us in putting this conservation easement in place on our property.
 We are thrilled that the land will be conserved long after us.”